rojvv/ntgcalls_deno/README.md

 ## Usage

-This example uses [MTKruto](https://github.com/MTKruto/MTKruto) to create a user client, join the group call in the chat `@foobar`, and stream an audio file called `output.pcm`.
+This example uses [MTKruto](https://github.com/MTKruto/MTKruto) to start a user client, join the group call in the chat @foobar, and stream an audio file called output.pcm.

 ```ts
 import {